 One day in Auckland?

 Here’s what Aucky Walky guide Local Liz recommends.
 (See our local links too including where to eat and find free WIFI downtown.)

 "Start with an early walk west along Auckland’s downtown waterfront across Te Wero bridge.
-Follow this by a big breakfast up Skytower (for the views) then a mid morning guided walk with Aucky Walky (of course).
+Follow this by a big breakfast up Skytower (for the views) then jump on our mid morning Hello Auckland walking tour.

 Later, catch a short ferry ride across the city harbour to Devonport’s cafes and art galleries, taking in the views of the city skyline.
 For lunch try a trim latte (milky coffee), a Kiwi meat pie and a slice of ginger crunch for a real taste of local!
 Late afternoon return downtown and hit the shops at Britomart or High Street for Kiwi fashion.
 An ice cream stop at legendary Giapo in Gore Street is just desserts.

-If it’s raining, take a stroll through the free Auckland Art Gallery, shop for souvenirs at Pauanesia on High Street or uber/bus over to the Auckland Museum.
+If it’s raining, take a stroll through the Auckland Art Gallery, shop for souvenirs at Pauanesia on High Street or uber/bus over to the Auckland Museum.
 Book into the Maori cultural experience.
 Stroll through the Museum Domain and the Wintergarden glasshouses.

 Try a Fort Street eatery for dinner or the Viaduct,overlooking Auckland’s harbour.
 Close to town are Ponsonby Central or K’ Road - where us locals like to eat.
 Try seafood like snapper fish or green lipped mussels.
 Our lamb is great too.
 And definitely leave room for a Kiwi pudding like apple crumble, pavlova or lemon meringue pie!"

 Great!
 Here’s some other local tips.